Original Source : The Interview Portal

 You need to be very patient and persistent.
 You also need to have a very strong support system backing you, especially family.
 It’s not just about taking risks , but calculated risks and having a reasonable financial backing to support your choices.
 You also need to be aware that you would be working with experts in the field and you need to handle conflicts and situations amicably.
 Passion is great but you need to plan your career well enough to meet your goals.

-Gaurav can be contacted [email protected] for any career guidance regarding sports based careers !
+Gaurav can be contacted at [email protected] for any career guidance regarding sports based careers !